We do not request reimbursement of costs

 Yes, Attention-Deficit Hyperactivity Disorder can be considered a developmental disability, particularly when it significantly impacts an individual’s ability to function in major life activities, including work, education, and social interactions.

-Simply having a diagnosis of ADHD or experiencing some level of impairment may not automatically qualify you for disability benefits.
+Having a diagnosis of ADHD or some level of impairment does not automatically qualify you for disability benefits.
 The severity and impact of the condition on your functional abilities and ability to work are crucial factors in the SSA’s evaluation.

 What are the symptoms of ADHD?